tygoee/quadlets/pterodactyl/README.md

 ## Open ports

+Add your own IP address/domain name in `APP_URL` in [pterodactyl.env](./pterodactyl-hosts.env) and in `AddHost` in [pterodactyl.pod](./containers/pterodactyl.pod).

 ### With a domain name and HTTPS on a reverse proxy

 This pod is best used with a reverse proxy like Caddy or Nginx Proxy Manager.
-Add your own domain name in [pterodactyl-hosts.env](./environment/pterodactyl-hosts.env).
-After that, point these domains to the corresponding ports in your reverse proxy:
+Point these domains to the corresponding ports in your reverse proxy:

 - panel.example.com to port 8000
-- node.example.com to port 8080 (only on the server)
+- node.example.com to port 8080 (dont open this publicly)

 Port 443 is passed to the container to allow the reverse proxy to communicate, and to resolve WebSocket addresses